Courage Shown in Many Ways in Gonzaga's Brand Commercial

 Other times, people raise their hands in advocacy for others.

-When he isn’t raising his hand in one of his many biology classes, Braden Bell (‘23) has done that quite a few times for his fellow Zags as the president of the Gonzaga Student Body Association (GSBA).
+When he isn’t raising his hand in one of his many biology classes, Braden Bell (‘23) has done that quite a few times for his fellow Zags when he served as the president of the Gonzaga Student Body Association (GSBA) in the 21-22 academic year.
 A part of the organization since his freshman year, Bell has always focused on improving life around campus for students. “[GSBA] has provided me a chance to see how GU works behind the scenes at the administrative level, and how I can use my position to provide student voice and feedback in places where decisions are being made.”
 Bell isn’t just giving student feedback in places where decisions are made, he’s making those decisions himself.
 After understanding that student voices are the most significant consideration in directing the actions of the GSBA, Bell was able to make tangible change.

 “That realization was my first step in finding the courage to raise my hand and advocate for Gonzaga students, like when I asked the Board of Trustees for an increase in on-campus mental health resources,” Bell said.
 “I’m thankful for a supportive student body that gives myself and other leaders the courage to raise our hands and advocate for our peers in all aspects of student life.”

 Part of cultivating a home is feeling comfortable inside it.
 Thankfully, GU has Miguel Acosta-Loza (‘23) to foster a welcoming campus for everyone.
-Majoring in international relations and working with Bell in GSBA, Acosta-Loza serves as director of diversity and inclusion this year.
+Majoring in international relations, Acosta-Loza serves as president of the GSBA this year.
 “As an international student, fitting in was a big challenge for me.
 I love helping others feel at home through authenticity and belonging.”
 Along with feeling comfortable, simply being recognized is a vital component of building a community.
 Acosta-Loza and GSBA also established a new collaboration with the Office of Tribal Relations to recognize and support Native American students – a group that had not had this direct connection in its 17 years as a department.
 For a hand-raiser like Acosta-Loza, it was an important moment.

 “I saw a neglected member of our community, and I decided to act.”